Amyz1ng/project-2/README.md

 AmIResponsive used to check site was responsive on different screen sizes.

 ## TESTING
 I tested that this page works in different browsers, chrome, brave, firefox, microsoft edge.
 I have confirmed that this project is responsive, looks good and functions on all screen sizes using the Devtools device toolbar.
-I confirm that the navigation, header, reservation, contact and gallery text is all readable and easy to understand.
-I confirm that the form works: requires entries in every feild, will only accept email address in the email feild and the submit button works.
+I confirm that the navigation, header text is all readable and easy to understand.

 ## VALIDATOR TESTING